Skip to main content

 Also, heavy computation work without .await point is also blocking.
 The async runtime cannot force-suspend the heavy computation if it doesn't cooperatively .await.

 Tokio also supports an "escape hatch".
 The task spawned by spawn_blocking runs in another thread pool and won't block the normal scheduler thread.
-The code that does non-async blocking or heavy compute work should be ran in spawn_blocking.
+The code that does non-async blocking or heavy compute work should be run in spawn_blocking.

 Deadlock caused by blocking scheduler thread